nyno-kb/python-101/_episodes/07-conditionals.md

 > {: .python}
 >
 > * Just like with arithmetic, you can and should use parentheses whenever there is possible ambiguity.
-> * If no parentheses are used, Python will read code based on ["operator precedence"](https://docs.python.org/3/reference/expressions.html#operator-precedence).
+> * If no parentheses are used, Python will read code based on [operator precedence](https://docs.python.org/3/reference/expressions.html#operator-precedence).
 > * However, a good general rule is to *always* use parentheses when mixing `and` and `or` in the same condition.
 > * That is, instead of:
 >